breakthatbass/eggnog/README.md

 <img src="eggnog.gif" height="200" alt="Clark Griswold">

 # eggnog 🎄
+Yet another Advent of Code CLI tool...

 `eggnog` is a tool that allows you to download [Advent of Code](https://adventofcode.com) puzzle inputs, puzzle directions, and submit answers in the terminal.

+It caches everything - even when a wrong answer is submitted.
 #

 ## Installation